Chronic Care Management FAQ

 How do we bill?

-Submit a CMS 5010 form to Medicare with a 99490 CPT code and the 2 chronic DX codes on it.
+Submit a CMS 5010 form to Medicare with a 99490 CPT code or 99487 CPT code and the 2 chronic DX codes on it.

 Can we bill code 99490 for 20+ minutes of care plan creation or a month where 20+ minutes of care coordination were done?